-- the banks are required to submit their proposals, case-wise, for closure to the SSM of the RBI; - the cases are to be closed after getting the approval of the SSM; - the banks should maintain separate record of such cases; - even after closure of the fraud cases for limited statistical purposes, banks are required to vigorously follow-up with the investigating agencies (CBI/Police) to ensure that the investigation process is taken to its logical conclusion; - the banks to ensure that they are regularly & appropriately represented in the court proceedings as & when required; and - all the relevant records to be preserved till the cases are finally disposed off by the CBI/ Police or Courts, as the case may be. - RBI has advised banks to frame their own board-approved internal policy for closure of fraud cases, incorporating above norms and other internal procedures/ controls as deemed necessary. - 5.8.
+- even after closure of the fraud cases for limited statistical purposes, banks are required to vigorously follow- up with the investigating agencies (CBI/Police) to ensure that the investigation process is taken to its logical conclusion; - the banks to ensure that they are regularly & appropriately represented in the court proceedings as & when required ; and - all the relevant records to be preserved till the cases are finally disposed off by the CBI/ Police or Courts, as the case may be. - RBI has advised banks to frame their own board-approved internal policy for closure of fraud cases, incorporating above norms and other internal procedures/ controls as deemed necessary. - 4.8.
 Notwithstanding the fact that banks may close cases of fraud even when the Police / CBI investigation is in progress or cases are pending in the court of law, they should complete, within the prescribed time-frame, the process of examination of staff accountability or conclude staff side action.

-5.9.
+4.9.
 Correspondence with External Agencies (CBI/Police/ EOW/Crime Branch/ State & Central Government Agencies

-Since crime & fraud incidents including financial crime originate in a real society and entail different stakeholders both inside & outside the financial sector so to address this unhealthy phenomena, there is need for close cooperation and coordination with various external law enforcing agencies so that the collective competencies & skills are utilized to check this menace.
-Hence there is inter-dependence between the outside agencies and the Vigilance Department of the bank for containing the potential and actual culprits as per the laws of the land and for arresting growing criminal tendency amongst anti-social elements who penetrate the various systems & procedures of banking to the detriment of bank's interests.
+Since crime & fraud incidents including financial crime originate in a real society and entail different stakeholders both inside & outside the financial sector so to address this unhealthy phenomena, there is need for close cooperation and coordination with variousexternal law enforcing agencies so that the collective competencies & skills are utilized to check this menace.
+Hence there is inter-dependence betweenthe outside agencies and the Vigilance Department of the bank for containing the potential and actual culprits as per the laws of the land and for arresting growing criminal tendency amongst anti-social elements who penetrate the various systems & procedures of banking to the detriment of bank's interests.
 Hence, professional communication and correspondence is made with various external agencies like CBI, State Police, Economic Offences Wing, State Crime Branch and other state and central government agencies.
+However, the latest extant guidelines issued vide Circular No.273 dated 26th July,2017 provide that all communications with outside agencies are to be made through the KYC/AML Department of the bank.
+The Vigilance Department would adhere to it.

-5.10.
+4.10.
 Bank's Cyber Fraud Monitoring & Reporting System: Operationalization of Transaction Monitoring Cell.

-In compliance with the RBI directions, the bank has recently made operational cyber crime monitoring and reporting cell called "Transaction Monitoring Cell" which is functioning under the administrative control of Vigilance Department with technical-&-supervisory support from the T&IDS Department through the Chief Information Security Officer of the bank for real time (247365) monitoring of various transactions emanating from debit & credit cards /PoS transactions/ Mobile banking/ Internet Banking/ Core banking etc. so that incidence of potential / actual attempts of frauds are prevented and proper system-based checks put into place.
+In compliance with the RBI directions, the bank has made operational cyber-crime monitoring and reporting cell called "Transaction Monitoring Cell" which is functioning under the administrative control of Vigilance Department with technical-&-supervisory support from the T&IS Department through the Chief Information Security Officer of the bank for real time (24\7\365) monitoring of various transactions emanating from debit & credit cards /PoS transactions/ Mobile banking/ Internet Banking/ Core banking etc. so that incidence of potential / actual attempts of frauds are prevented and proper system-based checks put into place.